memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 Note that as our slotted e-graph "came" from a conventional e-graph, we only use identity renamings `[x := x]` and `[y := y]` for now.
 But that will change soon enough.

-Now, e-graphs do not want to store the same term in different classes.
+In general, E-graphs do not want to store the same term in different classes.
-In order to achieve this, there is the "hashcons", the global registry expressing where a "node" is contained.
+In order to achieve this, there is the "hashcons", the global registry expressing in which e-class an e-node is contained.
-This way we guarantee that any node is just contained in at most one class.
+This way we guarantee that any e-node is just contained in at most one e-class.

 In Slotted E-Graphs we want an even stronger notion of deduplication:
 If two terms are equal up to renaming[^bij] of variables, they should be represented by the same e-class.